-Public investment works with noted success in the traditional practices of the scientific method.
-Concerning theory, predictability, and peer reviews of specific concerns such as a common cancer problem, AIDS or SARS are successful.
-If Science is needed to solve macro human system problems, on the one hand, the public investment appears helpless on the other.
-The failure to end the rise of life degrading processes is all the more frightening because of how easily they are identified.
+Public investment works with noted success in the traditional practices of the scientific method, concerning theory, predictability, and peer reviews of specific concerns such as a common cancer problem, AIDS, or SARS.
+However, if Science is needed to solve macro human system problems, on the one hand, the public investment appears helpless on the other.
+The failure to end the rise of life-degrading processes is all the more frightening because of how easily they are identified.
 Commercial food production, bacterial and viral contagion, energy use, poor transportation systems, and biome systems worldwide, to name a few.

 Getting on Track

 Three global factors have brought about the demand for global, multilateral change in national societies that have experienced varying degrees of tragic impact.
 First, climate change is an umbrella disaster held over nasty little wars, floods, and firestorms followed by infectious diseases.
-Second, most of these effects are recognized as inevitable for a century or more, and third, the world’s leadership is beginning to understand that for the lack of a global agreement
+Second, most of these effects have been recognized as inevitable for a century or more.
+Third, the world’s leadership is beginning to understand that for the lack of a global agreement

 , much of all of this was and remains preventable in each new cycle.

 Ironically, a fourth global factor is a conservative viewpoint expressed as the tragedy of the commons.
-The negative impact on a common pasture and the relationship among households raising grazing animals is a real thing.
+The negative impact on a common pasture and the relationship among households raising grazing animals is real.
 The rules should change if the entire earth becomes that metaphorical pasture.
-Losing entire portions of massive coastal cities all over the world to surging ocean tides and entire biomes (forest to coral reef) will become the lived experience of millions of people.
+Losing entire portions of massive coastal cities worldwide to surging ocean tides and entire biomes (forest to coral reef) will become the lived experience of millions of people.
 It will be as if billions of tons of waste that floats and sinks in the shared resource of the global oceans and the “dead zone” of the Gulf of Mexico could be seen by all.
 Societies pay for these disruptions with the starvation of children, the screams of helpless parents, and the stunned dismay of families who falsely believe they are saved with compensatory access to wealth.

 The global climate has been stable for only the last 2,000 to 3,000 years.
-There should be no expectation that it would remain constant, the global climate is in many ways barely stable as a system and a single push of added gases, heat, human and natural would make change inevitable, yet still feel inconsequential as a threat.
-The demand for alternative ways of living is unimaginable as the swell of cheap energy continues to make everything, including faith in a quick tech-fix easy to expect.
+There should be no expectation that it would remain constant.
+The global climate is in many ways barely stable as a system, and a single push of added gases, heat, humans, and nature would make change inevitable yet still feel inconsequential as a threat.
+The demand for alternative ways of living is unimaginable as the swell of cheap energy continues to make everything, including faith in a quick tech-fix, easy to expect.
 In this psychological climate, finding replacements is difficult, and forcing amelioration by changing the price with substitutes violates the status quo.
-When assessed in the “commons” framework, two new categorical patterns of thinking emerge as environmental and emotional intelligence
+When assessed in the “commons” framework, two new categorical thinking patterns emerge as environmental and emotional intelligence

 Ostrom’s Answer is Occam’s Razor